Thierry de Brunhoff: Biography

-He was also a devoted fan of Maria Callas.
+De Brunhoff was also a devoted fan of Maria Callas.

-Pianist and radio producer Philippe Cassard devoted several series of programs to Thierry de Brunhoff on France Musique between 2008 and 2015.
+Pianist and radio producer Philippe Cassard devoted several series of programs to de Brunhoff on France Musique between 2008 and 2015.

 Discography

 In 2004, EMI Classics published a double record in the series "Les Rarissimes", with interpretations of works by Chopin, Weber and Schumann, revealing this pianist who was almost forgotten at the time.